Road Rage (song): Critical reception

 Ian Hyland gave "Road Rage" a rating of nine out of ten in his review for the Sunday Mirror.
 He said that if "Matthews sounded any more Welsh she'd be a dragon but this is a very excellent tune in any language."
 Richard Wallace called the single "magnificent" in an article for the Daily Mirror and praised the "seductive rolling Rs in the chorus".
+A reviewer from Music Week asked, "Is there no stopping the new Queen of Pop Cerys Matthews?", and concluded that "this slightly mellower tune is a rough gem of a record that should find plenty of radio support."
 Paul Cole, for the Sunday Mercury, described "Road Rage" in 2002 as the best of Catatonia's greatest hits and "the perfect pop song".

 In 2002, "Road Rage" was ranked as the third best song by a Welsh artist, behind "Delilah" by Tom Jones and "Sixty Eight Guns" by The Alarm, in a list compiled for the Guinness World Records British Hit Singles book.
 However, none of these songs featured in the overall top 20.

 "Road Rage" was nominated for several major music awards.
 It won the Best Single award at the Q Awards in 1998, with Matthews picking up the award on the night.
 It was nominated for Best British Single at the 1999 Brit Awards, but lost out to "Angels" by Robbie Williams.
 "Road Rage" was also nominated for Best Contemporary Song at the 1999 Ivor Novello Awards.
 After the award was given to Tin Tin Out instead, Matthews left the ceremony but later returned.